geotools/geotools/docs/user/tutorial/raster/image.rst

    // the capabilities document (so the rootLayer is at index 0) List layers = capabilities.getLayerList();

-WebMapServer class also knows how to set up a GetMap request for several different version of the WMS standard.
+The WebMapServer class also knows how to set up a GetMap request for several different version of the WMS standard.

 .. code-block:: java